Boot order of libvirt machines

 Foreman itself does not setup server BIOS/firmware boot settings, this is up to you to do this manually.
 If you have some specific remote firmware setup tools provided by vendors like HP, IBM or Dell, you can automate this.
 Foreman has a plugin called foreman_hooks which helps you to create script which can be called after a host is created or put into build mode.
 You can integrate with that.

 We have some plans for Foreman Discovery plugins for BIOS/firmware upgrades, but this is rather long-term goal.
 Until then, this is up to you how you want to boot your production servers.
 You do not need to use PXE at all, there is another plugin called foreman_bootdisk which creates ISO/flash disk images for provisioning.

 We are open for patches, if you feel like adding boot priority to VM tab for libvirt would help, feel free to add this.
 Also respecify, how you would solve this issue.

-#2 Updated by Svein-Erik Lund about 6 years ago
+#2 Updated by Svein-Erik Lund over 6 years ago

 I'm not talking about setting the boot order on physical hardware, I'm talking about setting the bootorder for a virtual machine created with foreman using the foreman-libvirt integration.

 152c152 < :boot_order => %w[network hd], --- > :boot_order => %w[hd network], 189a190